Business Basics and Law - An Introduction

 It is also important to be realistic about chances of success.
 Many startups fail.
 We may want to emulate that startup which is now a billion dollar company, and if they did it, why can't we?
 Well, that company now dominates that market and plays hardball against competitors.
 They may crush your startup without much thought.

 Have you heard the saying "Fake it till you make it"?
 I think that is a terrible philosophy and practice for life or business.
 Some people will call it fraud.
-It only worked for Elizabeth Holmes of Theranos for a limited period of time, Bernie Madoff pulled it off for longer, but in the end truth and justice caught up.
+This practice only worked for Elizabeth Holmes (Theranos) and Samuel Bankman-Fried (SBF, of FTX) for a limited period of time, and Bernie Madoff pulled it off for longer.
+But in the end truth and justice caught up.

 You cannot eliminate all risk in life or business, and starting and running a business always involves risk.
 The key is to try and properly evaluate it, and then try to make the best decision that is right for you.